Angi-Reynoso/Datos_Masivos/Practices/Practice_1/Practice_1.md

 ## Instructions
 1. Develop an algorithm in scala that calculates the radius of a circle.
-2. Develop an algorithm in scala that tells me if a number is a cousin.
+2. Develop an algorithm in scala that tells me if a number is is a prime number.
 3. Given the variable bird = "tweet", use string interpolation to print "I am writing a tweet".
-4. Given the variable message = "Hi Luke, I'm your father!" use slilce to extract the "Luke" sequence.
+4. Given the variable message = "Hi Luke, I'm your father!" use slice to extract the "Luke" sequence.
-5. What is the difference in value and a variable in scala ?.
+5. What is the difference between value and a variable in scala?.
 6. Given the tuple (2,4,5,1,2,3,3.1416,23) return the number 3.1416.

 ## Solutions: